A few months ago, out of curiosity, I decided to look up the cash price of our upcoming honeymoon flights.

 - Online shopping through credit card portals (using affiliate links to buy things I’d buy anyway)

-- Credit card bonuses
+- Credit card welcome bonuses

 For example, I just signed up for the Barclays Aadvantage Aviator card where I’ll earn 60,000 American Airlines points just for making a single purchase.
 That’s enough points for a roundtrip ticket to Europe.